LaMonte Wade Jr Player Props: Giants vs. Astros

-LaMonte Wade Jr -- with an on-base percentage of .375 in his past 10 games, 55 points lower than his season-long percentage -- will be in action for the San Francisco Giants against the Houston Astros, with Luis Garcia on the mound, on May 1 at 8:10 PM ET.
+LaMonte Wade Jr -- with a slugging percentage of .909 in his past 10 games, including five home runs -- will be in action for the San Francisco Giants against the Houston Astros, with Hunter Brown on the hill, on May 2 at 8:10 PM ET.

-In his previous game, he notched a home run while going 1-for-4 against the Padres.
+In his last appearance, he had two hits (going 2-for-3 with a home run and an RBI) against the Astros.

 LaMonte Wade Jr Game Info & Props vs. the Astros